crhino/chrispiraino.com/content/post/rust/marid.md

 ### Marid

 Thus, in the spirit of ifrit, I have written Marid, a Rust library for managing multiple threads/tasks and exposing an easy-to-use signaling behaviour for shutdown or other purposes.
-The MVP for this library includes the `Runner` and `Process` traits, the `Composer` and `MaridProcess` structs, and the `FnRunner` type.
-The current version allows anyone to define multiple `Runner` trait objects and run them concurrently using the `Composer` and `MaridProcess` structs.
+The MVP for this library allows anyone to define multiple `Runner` trait objects and run them concurrently using the `Composer` and `MaridProcess` structs.
+Future iterations will potentially bring features like restartable Runners or better out of the box support for common jobs.

-This might look something like:
+Using marid might look something like:

 ```rust
 let server = Box::new(HTTPServer::new()) as Box<Runner + Send>;